scious/documentation/docs/bask/latest.md

 Set Bask to automatically push local changes to your Bubble plugin after running your `build` script.
 To trigger an automatic push, simply unfocus your VS Code editor.

-### `Bask Pull`

-- Project folder should already be defined (cloned) in a way that VS Code can detect is a bask repository
-- Pull the latest changes on

 ### `Bask Switch Plugin`

 Specify the plugin you want to work on with Bask.